CooperSmout/coopersmout.github.io/projects.md

 [Project Free Our Knowledge](https://freeourknowledge.org/) aims to overcome this [collective action problem](https://en.wikipedia.org/wiki/Collective_action_problem) by organising critical masses of researchers to act together.
 Using our [open source website](https://freeourknowledge.org/), researchers can pledge to take action *if and when a critical mass of pledges is reached*.
 By acting together, we hope to accelerate the adoption of open science practices in academia, while protecting those individuals who feel unsafe to act on their own.

 After founding and leading this project for four years, I handed it over to a new board in 2023 so I could focus on OHM.
-See our [website](https://freeourknowledge.org/) for current campaigns and my [presentations](/presentations) for conferences where I've shared these ideas.
+See our [website](https://freeourknowledge.org/) for current campaigns and a list of [conferences](/presentations) where I've shared these ideas.

 ## MERITS
 _Metaresearch Evaluation Repository to Identify Trustworthy Science_